missionpinball/mpf-docs/hardware/lisy/index.rst

 3a.
 Start MPF (only needed for MPF Slave Mode)
 ----------------------------------------------

 Start MPF on you PC.
-Optionally
+Optionally start MPF-MC (if you want to use an additional DMD or LCD).